 Describe the method for soliciting applications for funding and/or selecting developers, service providers, sub-recipients, and/or contractors and whether the PJ will administer eligible activities directly.

 MHC will solicit applications for the HOME-ARP development activities from developers, service providers, and/or non-profit organizations who have prior experience developing non-congregate shelters (NCS) and/or with developing affordable rental housing.
 Applications for NCS acquisition only projects will be accepted from organizations who have prior experience in operating a shelter.
 Additionally, applications will be accepted from all eligible organizations for supportive services and TBRA services with a recommendation for partnerships between developers and service providers.
 Organizations eligible to receive funding through the HOME ARP program are non-profit and for-profit organizations with demonstrated development and capacity in creating, rehabilitating, or preserving affordable housing.
-Eligible entities will be required to complete a development experience certification.
+Eligible entities will be required to complete a demonstrate development experience.

 A Notice of Funding Availability (NOFA) will be issued.
 The NOFA will, at a minimum, specify eligible applicants, eligible activities, minimum and maximum funding amounts, application threshold and scoring criteria, as well as underwriting criteria, and will provide instructions on how to apply.

-MHC will leverage Tax Credit and HOME funding to increase development production.
+Mississippi Home Corporation (MHC) will provide HOME-ARP subawards through an MHC approved process.
+Agencies selected for a HOME-ARP subaward must have experience with managing federal or state funds.
+MHC will leverage Tax Credit and HOME funding allow HOME-ARP projects to leverage funds with other resources (HOME, HTF, LIHTC) to increase development production.
 The Tax Credit Qualified Allocation Plan (QAP) did not identify NCS as an activity; therefore, Tax Credit resources will not be used towards NCS.
 The amount and production goals of Tax Credit and HOME leveraged funds will not be described in this plan.

 MHC will not directly administer HOME-ARP activities beyond program administration and planning and no sub-recipients or contractors are responsible for program administration and planning on behalf of the state.